Find recipients by year awarded

 Once you have completed the online form and uploaded your letter of nomination, you will then be asked to “Submit” your nomination.
 Once your nomination has been submitted, a message will appear confirming it was received, and you will also receive a confirmation email sent to the email address designated as your User ID.

-Contact the California Democracy program with any technical questions about submitting nominations and other questions about the awards.
+Contact the California Democracy program with any technical questions about the awards.

 Call 1.866.586.6465 (toll-free)